There’s a Billion Awesome Reasons Why Anyone Would Want To Pursue Music Lessons

 It touches upon progress, results, regrets, and persisting through obstacles.

-- Learning an instrument is tons of fun, and is good for mind and body.
+- Learning an instrument is tons of fun, and is good for the mind and body.

 - Music and guitar provide a great way to blow off steam in stressful times in life.